Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 e.
 Short Action Movies (< 90 mins): Only 7 short Action movies were under 90 minutes long.
 This suggests that most Action films in the 1990s tended to be longer, possibly to accommodate complex plots or elaborate scenes.

+Visualising Duration by Genre: A box plot was used to compare movie durations across genres in the 1990s.

+Key insights:

+a.
+Action

+Median duration: Around 110 mins.

+Range: Wide, spanning from approximately 70 to nearly 190 mins.

+Action movies had some of the longest durations and greatest variation.
+This genre includes both shorter action thrillers and long blockbusters.

+b.
+Children

+Median duration: Close to 90 mins.

+Range: Narrow, mostly between 75 to 110 mins.

+Children's movies are consistently shorter, likely due to attention span considerations.
+Minimal outliers suggest uniformity.

+c.
+Classic Movies

+Median duration: approximately 120 mins.

+Range: Wide, extending from about 90 mins to just under 200 mins.

+These films tend to be long and varied, potentially because they include epic or historically significant movies that aren't constrained by modern runtime trends.

+d.
+Comedies

+Median duration: About 105 mins.

+Outliers: A few very short films, including one near 30 mins.

+While most comedies follow a moderate length, there’s greater variability.

+e.
+Cult Movies

+Median duration: approximately 100 mins.

+Range: Very tight.

+Cult films in this dataset show very little variation, possibly reflecting niche formats.

+f.
+Documentaries

+Median duration: approximately 75 mins.

+Range: Narrow, between 60 and 90 mins.

+Documentaries tend to be short and concise, likely aiming for clarity and efficiency in storytelling.

+g.
+Dramas

+Median duration: High, around 130 mins.

+Range: Broad, up to ~190 mins.

+Dramas are typically longer, likely due to character development and complex story arcs.

+h.
+Horror Movies

+Median duration: approximately 105 mins.

+Range: Moderate.

+Slightly shorter than dramas and classics, horror movies stay within a standard range but don’t show as much variation.

+i.
+Stand-Up

+Median duration: Very short, around 60 mins.

+Range: Very tight, 30–70 mins.

+These are consistent and short, fitting the nature of recorded stand-up performances.

+10. Thrillers

+Median duration: approximately 110 mins.

+Range: Moderate.

+Standard in length with some variety, thrillers sit between action and drama in both intensity and duration.

+Summary:

+This analysis reveals how genre influences movie length and showcases format trends from the 1990s.
+Action, Dramas and Classic Movies had the longest average durations and the widest variation, indicating rich storytelling and diverse formats.
+Children and Stand-Up genres had the shortest and most consistent durations, typically under 90 minutes, showing a focus on brevity and attention span.
+Documentaries and Cult Movies maintained a tight duration range, often concise and focused.
+Outliers across genres like children movies and comedy, highlight the presence of unusually short or long movies.